warint/iriR/README.md

 <!-- badges: end -->

-The goal of iriR is to …
+The goal of iriR is to easily access the EU Industrial Research and Industry Scoreboard.

 ## Installation